Tofu is marinated in barbecue sauce then pan-fried and paired with creamy tahini coleslaw in this flavorful vegan BBQ tofu sandwich.

 The tofu is marinated in a simple 3-ingredient marinade that uses your favorite BBQ sauce, apple cider vinegar, and hot sauce.
 That means your tofu will be sweet, tangy, and just a little bit spicy!

-Choose your barbecue sauce
+Choose a barbecue sauce

 Use your favorite sweet barbecue sauce for the marinade.
 Or try out my favorite homemade sweet and spicy vegan BBQ sauce for a classic brown sugar sauce.